open-component-model/ocm/docs/names/repositorytypes.md

   [A-Z][a-zA-Z0-9]*
   ```

-  The actually defined types with their meaning and format can be
+  The defined types with their meaning and format can be
   found [here](../formats/repositories/README.md)
--

 - vendor specific types

   any organization using the open component model may define dedicated types on
   their own.
 Nevertheless, the meaning of those types must be defined.
-  Basically there may be multiple such types provided by different organizations
+  Basically, there may be multiple such types provided by different organizations
   with the same meaning.
 But we strongly encourage organizations to share
   such types instead of introducing new type names.